Jasonsburke90/employee-tracking/README.md

 This project is a team database for a company.
 The database allows a user to view and manage the departments, roles, and employees in their company to organize their business.
 Everything in the database is managed through the command line, and sent to a mySQL database.
 Functions for viewing Employees, Roles, and Departments, as well as for creating new Employees, Roles, and Departments, and updating Employees, are all implemented.

+Users will use the command line, initializing the app with node server.js.

 ## Video of the program in action

 Here is a video recording of the employee tracking system in action!